alfredodeza/rust-distroless-azure/README.md

 The access token will need to be added as an Action secret.
 [Create one](https://github.com/settings/tokens/new?description=Azure+Rust+Container+Apps+access&scopes=write:packages) with enough permissions to write to packages.

+Copy the generated token and add it as a [Github repository secret](/../../settings/secrets/actions/new) with the name `PAT`. (_If that link doesn't work, make sure you're reading this on your own copy of the repo, not the original template._)

 ## Create an Azure Service Principal

 You'll need the following: